Waseda-Ogai-Lab/Car_Robo_Course/README.md

 ### GPS Receiver connected with Windows

-`talker.py` to received the GPS signal from Windows RTK GPS by router, because the RTK-GPS now could only run on Windows, and it will broadcast the signal by net, so we could use router to received the information on ROS, then we will transfer it to Simulink.
+`tcpcli/scripts/talker.py` to received the GPS signal from Windows RTK GPS by router, because the RTK-GPS now could only run on Windows, and it will broadcast the signal by net, so we could use router to received the information on ROS, then we will transfer it to Simulink.

 ## 2. Windows

+### RTK-GPS

 ### VCDesigner

 ### dSPACE AutoBox